dgadiraju/nifi-workshop/03 Converting File Formats.md

 * Design NiFi Flow
 * Configuring Reader and Writer
 * Converting CSV to JSON
+* Validate Ingested Data
 * Overview of Schema Registry
 * Passing Avro Schema
+* CSV to Parquet with Schema

 The content will be free, however if you want to watch videos to understand key concepts feel free to [join our YouTube Channel as a member](https://www.youtube.com/channel/UCakdSIPsJqiOLqylgoYmwQg/join).